Reduce Your Risk

 Physical activity is any activity that gets your body moving, makes you breathe more quickly and makes you heart beat faster.
 You can be physically active in many different ways, at any time of day

 Increasing the amount of time you spend moving – and decreasing the amount of time you sit still – could help you to enjoy a number of health benefits, including more energy and better sleep.
-Physical activity can help you reduce your risk of type 2 diabetes, or help you manage your condition if you already have a diagnosis.
+Physical activity can help you reduce your risk of type 2 diabetes.

 How much activity, and how often?